ashishmali2891/CESAPP/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+##For login authentication please use below command on terminal
+Run this on terminal 'json-server --watch db.json'

+#Login detail -
+Email - admin
+password - admin

+#once CESApp compile successfully and run clear local storage and then do what ever you want to do.
+- inspect element and go to 'Application Tab' -> go to 'Local storage' -> right click on http://localhost:4200 and clear storage so you start with fresh entry.